cizji/visit-bcm/README.md

 # visit-bcm
 IBM Watson Assistant practical example - playground for visit of ZS E.Benese at Broadcom

+## Skills
+The folder contains skill set (dialogs, entities, intents) that can be imported into Watson assistant.
+There are two version:

+1. Skills_Student.json - simple set to be used for the exercises for playing
+2. Skills_Master.json - skillset with all features to be used as example of completed exercise

 ## Integration with WIKI

 API link example https://cs.wikipedia.org/w/api.php?action=query&prop=extracts&format=json&exintro&explaintext&titles=Madonna